TurtleWolf/MERNqaASSISTANCE/2018/09/25/QuestionLinks.md

 1. a few people have decided your demo database must not be available anymore
 2. at least 2 have had to ask their friends to install redux dev tools, so they could see it on their mobile phone

+and for your own consideration.. the students question your terminology here and appear to be correct..
+1. [Initializing vs. Declaring](https://www.udemy.com/modern-javascript-from-the-beginning/learn/v4/questions/4630724 "I looked it up, you would appear to be correct, Declaration is not to declare 'value' to a variable; it's to declare the type of the variable.
+Assignment is simply the storing of a value to a variable.
+Initialization is the assignment of a value to a variable at the time of declaration.")

 I'm  covering the questions 1 section per day..
 All the questions about the database had responses, I'm making it a point to read through them each anyways.. just in case I have something to add and to gather a more comprehensive understanding of the course and particular student's progress through it.
 On that note, I'm also watching the new questions to field them at a customer service level.
 I may not always know the most technical aspects, but it helps to let them know they are not screaming into a void, and it helps me push my own understanding of the subject.

 1. [What color theme is being used for this video?](https://www.udemy.com/mern-stack-front-to-back/learn/v4/questions/5027562 "Looks like Dark (default) or maybe Dark +, I don't see a difference when I change between them.")